 Vitamin A supplements — take or skip?
 Because vitamin A deficiency is fairly common among children and adults, consider your diet.
 If you aren’t eating high vitamin A foods regularly, consider a supplement.
 Likewise, if you have a vegan diet, drink alcohol regularly or are exposed to a great deal of pollution, a supplement for vitamin A could be a good choice.

-One of the antioxidant nutrients, vitamin C is also known as ascorbic acid.
-Our immune cells have been found to contain high amounts of vitamin C. This has often lead researchers to the very plausible assumption that we need the vitamin to strengthen our immune systems.
+One of the antioxidant nutrients, vitamin C, is also known as ascorbic acid.
+Our immune cells have been found to contain high amounts of vitamin C. This has often led researchers to the very plausible assumption that we need the vitamin to strengthen our immune systems.
 A prolonged deficiency in vitamin C is dangerous and can lead to a painful and often fatal disease called scurvy.

 How can I get the recommended amount of vitamin C?
 A tall glass of orange juice, fresh-pressed or from the market, has enough vitamin C in it to meet the RDA.
 If orange juice isn’t your thing, try a hefty serving of Brussels sprouts, two servings of cauliflower or some hot salsa made with green or red chili peppers.